Pups For Sale | Puppy Availability

 Buy From a Reputable Breeder

 It is important to purchase your pup from a reputable breeder like us.
 Otherwise, you may end up with a pup that is not a real Coton but a crossbreed with a fake pedigree.
 Keep in mind pups bought from inferior breeders such as puppy mills will often cost you more in the long run, as sad as it is to say, such dogs often develop health, genetic, hereditary, or socialization problems, that may add up to hefty vet bills.
-When you buy a Coton from Young at Heart Cotons it comes with a health guarantee, and our litters are either registered with the AKC's Foundation Stock Service, or the national Coton breed club, the USACTC.
-Our adult Cotons are certified through DNA testing to be true Cotons.
-In addition, our dogs are tested yearly to ensure that they are healthy and free of any defects they might pass to their offspring.
-If you are not familiar with what a puppy mill is click here, and/or www.prisonersofgreed.org.
-Caution: Even if the puppy mill breeder offers you a guaranteed "replacement pup", do you really want another inferior dog likely to develop the same health problems?
+When you buy a Coton from Young at Heart Cotons it comes with a 3 year health guarantee, and our litters are either registered with the AKC, the UKC, or the National Coton Breed Club, the USACTC.
+Our dogs are health tested.
+If you are not familiar with what a puppy mill is click here, and/or www.prisonersofgreed.orgCaution: Even if the puppy mill breeder offers you a guaranteed "replacement pup", do you really want another inferior dog likely to develop the same health problems?

 Delivery Options We Offer